BarbzCodez/BarbzCodez/README.md

 4. Click on **Commit**.
 5. Click on **Sync Changes**.

-If done successfully, you should see the changes made in VS Code on the Repo which you can find using **YourGitHubUsername/YourGitHubUsername.github.io** on your Browser.
+If done successfully, then the changes made in VS Code should appear in the Repo which you can find in your browser using **YourGitHubUsername/YourGitHubUsername.github.io**.

 ![commit changes](/images/6_commit_your_changes.gif)

-> If you need more help with commits in VS Code here is a [Commit Guide](https://www.youtube.com/watch?v=E6ADS2k8oNQ)
+> If you need help with commits in VS Code here is a [Commit Guide](https://www.youtube.com/watch?v=E6ADS2k8oNQ)

 ### Hosting your Resume on GitHub Pages

 Now that you have a resume to display, go to your repository with the format: **YourGitHubUsername/YourGitHubUsername.github.io**

-1. On the top **Nav Bar**, Go to **Settings**.
+1. On the top Nav Bar, Go to **Settings**.
-2. On the **Side Bar**, Go to **Pages**.
+2. On the Side Bar, Go to **Pages**.
 3. Click on the **Visit Site**.

 Congratulations!
-You have a resume hosted on the web :)
+Your resume is now on the web :)

 ![see your resume on the web](/images/7_host_your_resume.gif)

-Your website is going to be available in **https://YourGitHubUsername.github.io**.
-Replacing YourGitHubUsername with your GitHub Username.
+Access your website at **https://YourGitHubUsername.github.io**.
+Replace YourGitHubUsername with your GitHub Username.

 > In the example is: [https://barbtutorial.github.io/](https://barbtutorial.github.io/).